RetailDAO/Docs/Introduction/Key_Principles.md

 # Key Principles of RetailDAO

-RetailDAO is a decentralized autonomous organization (DAO) designed to empower retail investors with the tools, knowledge, and community support needed to achieve financial freedom.
 Below, we outline the core principles that guide all DAOs and how RetailDAO applies them to our retail-focused mission.

 ## Core Principles of DAOs